thales-markets/thales-improvement-proposals/TIPs/TIP-54.md

 Add the concept of on-chain referral program into Thales AMMs

 ## Abstract
-This TIP proposes to commence an affiliate program via referrals and send sUSD from every AMM trade to the referrers while program is lasting.
+This TIP proposes to commence an affiliate program via referrals and send sUSD from every AMM trade to the referrers while program is ongoing.

 ## Motivation
-With Thales having released or about to release a number of unique and innovative products as well of having commenced the buyback&burn program, it feels like a good time to focus on user acquisition and boosting protocol volume.
+With Thales having released or about to release a number of unique and innovative products as well as having commenced the buyback&burn program, it feels like a good time to focus on user acquisition and boosting protocol volume.
-By introduced the referral/affiliate program, Thales users can generate links and share those with potential traders.
+By introducing the referral/affiliate program, Thales users can generate links and share those with potential traders.
 If such new traders start generating volume on Thales protocol, the referrers get a percentage from each trade paid in sUSD directly.
 As we want to get as much fees into SafeBox as possible, I am proposing to pay the referral fee out of the AMM fees, rather than take a cut of the SafeBox fees.

 In addition I am proposing to maintain a leaderboard of all referrers and dedicate a bucket of 20k OP tokens from Protocol Incentives to be allocated at Thales council discretion to top referrers at arbitrary time during the program.